 - Having a defined career path for every project manager

-Those that do well in these areas are named PMTQ Innovators, while those that perform poorly are refered to as PMTQ Laggards.
+Those that do well in these areas are named PMTQ Innovators, while those that perform poorly are referred to as PMTQ Laggards.
 According to the PMI study, on average – 50 percent of employees can be considered high PMTQ or Innovators while just 10 percent rarely or never practice the principles of the PMTQ, and they are Laggards.
-A great number of PMs in both groups recognize their project management skills and experience as a good foundation for managing AI.However, the Innovators are a bit ahead of Laggards: 74% of them say they’re confident their current skill set enables them to work with AI, while only 51% of Laggards are so confident.
+A great number of PMs in both groups recognize their project management skills and experience as a good foundation for managing AI.However, the Innovators are a bit ahead of Laggards: 74% of them say they’re confident their current skill set enables them to work with AI, while only 51% of Laggards are as confident.
 This confidence is also substantiated by numbers.
 The percentage of project investment wasted due to poor project performance is significantly different when it comes to Innovators (16.3 percent) and Laggards (8.5 percent).

 How to Develop PMTQ?

 To determine that, we should first define some basic factors of PMTQ.

 First of all, the driving force behind it is definitely an always-on curiosity.
 This attitude reflects a constant search for what’s next and trying out new project delivery approaches or ideas, perspectives, and technology.
 For those who live and work by this rule, it is easy and quite natural to shift their way of getting work done.
 In fact, 60 percent of Innovative organizations indicate using hybrid project management practices, compared to 29 percent of PMTQ Laggards.

 The leadership in an organization with a high level of PMTQ is all-inclusive – it doesn’t only effectively manage people, but also technology and people who are managing it.
 As much as 78 percent of PMTQ Innovators prioritize developing project management business skills, including management of people, while this true for only about 5 percent of PMTQ Laggards,